 - When you are ready to schedule an educational program, contact Grayson Butler at grayson.butler@dncr.nc.gov to request a reservation.
 We require a minimum of two weeks advance notice for programs.
 Please provide the following information in the email request:

-- School name, city, county, state and zip code.
+- School name, city, and county.

 - Grade level and number of students expected to attend.